sunpy/sunpy/docs/guide/acquiring_data/database.rst

 8. Caching
 **********
 All entries that are saved in the database are also saved in a cache in-memory.
 The type of the cache is determined at the initialization of the database object and cannot be changed after that.
 The default type is :class:`caching.LRUCache` (least-recently used) and the other one which is supported is :class:`caching.LFUCache` (least-frequently used).
-By default the cache size is ``float('inf')``, i.e. infinite.
+By default the cache size is ``float('inf')``, i.e., infinite.
 To set the cache size after the database object has been initialized, use the method :meth:`Database.set_cache_size`.
 If the new size is smaller than the current number of database entries, entries are removed according to the cache type until the number of entries is equal to the given cache size.
 The following call to :meth:`Database.set_cache_size` sets the cache size to 10 and therefore removes the 5 entries that been used least recently.

     >>> database.set_cache_size(10)
     >>> print(display_entries(